 Right.

-And I'm gonna tell you something.
+And I'm going to tell you something.

-The reason I'm saying it so publicly and so often is because I as I think things through, just like you, I'm like, you know what?
+The reason I'm saying it so publicly and so often is because as I think things through, just like you, I'm like, you know what?

 I care too much about other people.

-I know people that have gotten COVID 19, you know people that have got it.
+I know people that have gotten COVID-19.

-Um for older people, it's really, really harsh, even when they survive sometimes.
+For older people, it's really, really harsh, even when they survive sometimes.

-But I want to protect them because I love them.
+I want to protect them because I love them.

 That's why.

-Yeah, you look at them that well.
+Yeah, you look at it.

-We can't I look so much better in the mask.
+I look so much better in the mask.

 Let me ask you a question.

-Would you, Bill O'Reilly, be willing to train with me a couple of days, and then I'd air it on television.
+Would you, Bill O'Reilly, be willing to train with me a couple of days and then I'd air it on television?

 Yeah.